Neil Papiano: Civic and political activities

 Papiano is Senior Managing Partner at Iverson, Yoakum, Papiano & Hatch, a Los Angeles law firm with three members and approximately five other attorneys.

-Papiano's civic activities include serving on the board of trustees of American University, Washington, D.C., from 1981-1995 and service on the Board of Advisors of the Alzheimer's Association of Los Angeles, 2006-2007.
-He has served as a member of the Board of Trustees of the Orthopedic Hospital (Los Angeles) and as a Lecturer at the UC-Davis School of Law, McGeorge School of Law (part of University of the Pacific), and Georgetown University Law Center.
-Papiano also has been Chairman of the Board of the Los Angeles Civic Light Opera Association and Los Angeles Forward (organization of 350 Los Angeles business persons and labor leaders formed to adopt a new Charter for the City) and member of the Board of Directors of the Los Angeles Performing Arts Council and Los Angeles Music Center Operating Company.
+Papiano's civic activities include serving on the board of trustees of American University, Washington, D.C., from 1981 to 1995 and service on the Board of Advisors of the Alzheimer's Association of Los Angeles, 2006–2007.
+He has served as a member of the Board of Trustees of the Orthopedic Hospital (Los Angeles) and as a lecturer at the UC-Davis School of Law, McGeorge School of Law (part of University of the Pacific), and Georgetown University Law Center.
+Papiano also has been chairman of the Board of the Los Angeles Civic Light Opera Association and Los Angeles Forward (organization of 350 Los Angeles business persons and labor leaders formed to adopt a new Charter for the city) and member of the Board of Directors of the Los Angeles Performing Arts Council and Los Angeles Music Center Operating Company.